(#40) Why Did Jesus Leave?

 I think it is an extremely important day.
 In the Truth Project, we begin with the question, “Why did Jesus come?” and in the Engagement Project, we begin with the question, “Why did Jesus leave?”

 The Ascension certainly was no surprise.
-Jesus said He wasn’t going to stay:
+Jesus said He wasn’t going to stay.
+Speaking to the Jewish leaders, He said this:

 This is in the middle of that very difficult dialogue between Jesus and the Jews when He told them they were of their father the devil (John 8:44).
 Of course, this is not because they were Jewish, but because they were still in their old sin nature, part of the seed line of Satan.
 Unless one is born again through Christ, all men are in that seed line.